 - a.
-The subject property is located approximately 1 mile from the Homer Fire Protection District Station.
+The subject property is located approximately 0.8 mile from the Ogden-Royal Fire Protection District Station in Royal.
 The District was notified of the case and no comments were received. - (4) Policy 4.3.4 states, "The County may authorize a discretionary review development provided that existing public infrastructure, together with proposed improvements, is adequate to support the proposed development effectively and safely without undue public expense."

-The proposed rezoning will HELP ACHIEVE Policy 4.3.4 for the following reason:
+The proposed rezoning will HELP ACHIEVE Policy 4.3.4 for the following reasons: